matiboux/matiboux-guides/app/app/src/content/docs/dev/docker/compose.md

 Properties are ordered within each group based on their relevance in the build or deployment process.

-Properties in the "Build" group are ordered according to build steps:
+Properties in the "**Build**" group are ordered according to build steps:
 1. Set the image name and tag, checking if it exists (`image`).
 2. Build the image with the specified configuration (`build`).

-Properties in the "Deploy" group are ordered according to the deployment steps:
+Properties in the "**Deploy**" group are ordered according to the deployment steps:
 1. Check service dependencies (`depends_on`).
 2. Set lifecycle management (`restart`).
 3. Prepare the host platform resources (`platform`, `deploy`).